tsbohc/hori-hori/readme.md

 When installing or uninstalling a dotfile, hori-hori will run the `grow` or `weed` function respectively.
 A few hooks are predefined.

-In the above example, `render` will compile a template with the current global context into a cache directory and returns a path to the compiled file.
-It is then passed to a function that will it with the target location.
+In the above example, `render` will compile a template with the current global context into a cache directory and return the path to the compiled file.
+It is then passed to a function that will create a symlink from it to the target location.

 ## addendum